artanisdesign/ti-smoothprogressbar/README.md

 ## Description

 Provides ProgressBar view for Titanium Android, which can be esaily customized.
+It's a wrapper for [SmoothProgressBar made by Antoine Merle](https://github.com/castorflex/SmoothProgressBar), castorflex.
+Special thanks for him!

 ![Image](../master/example/smoothprogress.gif)